HackPack/HackUnit/README.md

  * identicalTo
  * greaterThan
  * lessThan
+ * isNull
  * contains (see below)

 All of the assertions may be negated by calling `isNot()`, `willNot()`, or `not()` before calling the assertion method listed above.
 The `contains` assertion uses `strpos` to determine if the string passed is a substring of the context given.
 This assertion will always fail if the context is not a string.

 ###Callable Assertions###